 It remains to specify the cost function.
 We chose an additive cost function that penalizes changes in the vector velocity, in keeping with our restriction to lowpass trajectories.
-Once a candidate $x_k[n+1]$ is chosen from the current localization patch, the increment in position $x_k[n+1] - x_k[n]$ is an instantaneous estimate of the velocity vector at time n.
-The corresponding increment in the cost function is the norm squared of the difference between the velocity vector estimates at time n and n-1.
+Once a candidate $x_k[n + 1]$ is chosen from the current localization patch, the increment in position $x_k[n+1]-x_k[n]$ is an instantaneous estimate of the velocity vector at time n.
+The corresponding increment in the cost function is the norm squared of the difference between the velocity vector estimates at time n and n - 1.
 This is given by

-The net cost function for a candidate trajectory up to time n is simply the sum of these incremental costs: $\sum{m=1}^{n} c_k[n]$ .
+The net cost function for a candidate trajectory up to time n is simply the sum of these incremental costs: $\sum{m=1}^{n} c_k[n]$.

-4.3.2 Geometric Postprocessing
+4.3.2 Geometric Postprocessing.
 The particle filtering algorithm described above gives a robust estimate of the trajectory consistent with the sensor observations, but it provides no guarantees of a "clean" or minimal description.
 This suggests the possibility of applying the geometric approach of Section 4.1 to the particle filter estimate to generate a more economical description.
-We omit details due to lack of space, but provide a brief pseudo-code description of an algorithm FITLINE to generate a piecewise linear approximation with a small number of line segments.
-In the pseudo-code, p is the ordered list of samples generated by the particle filtering algorithm, L is the output piecewise linear approximation, and function LINESEGMENT(Q) returns a line segment that is within distance $\Delta$ of the sequence of points Q.
+We now present a geometric cleanup algorithm, FITLINE, that converts Particle Filter estimate into a piecewise linear approximation with a small number of line segments.
+Algorithm 3 above describes the FITLINE at a pseudo-code level.
+It takes the ordered list of location samples p generated by PARTICLE-FILTER, and finds the piecewise linear path L. The algorithm proceeds in a greedy fashion: it tries to fit the longest sequence of points using a single line, until the error in that sequence is less than Δ .
+If adding the next point exceeds the desired error, it stores the last line and start afresh with the next point.
+The function LINE-SEGMENT(Q) returns a line segment that is within distance Δ of the sequence